thomhurst/Selenium.PlaywrightDriver/README.md

 Use Playwright as if it was a Selenium WebDriver

 ## Installation/Usage
+If you're using Selenium v4
 - Install package `TomLonghurst.Selenium.PlaywrightWebDriver`
+If you're using Selenium V3
+- Install package `TomLonghurst.Selenium.V3.PlaywrightWebDriver`

 - As per the playwright instructions, you need to run the playwright install script to install browser binaries and such: